-The McGregor Coxall design studio has reimagined how Westminster Bridge can could be quickly transformed by bringing in additional walking space, protected cycle lanes, and bus lane as well as extra space for people to enjoy the views, fresh air and planting, while maintaining physical distancing as lockdown measures are eased.
+The McGregor Coxall design studio has reimagined how Westminster Bridge could be quickly transformed by bringing in additional walking space, protected cycle lanes, and a bus lane, as well as extra space for people to enjoy the views, fresh air and planting, while maintaining physical distancing as lockdown measures are eased.

-The artist impression maintains traffic lanes for essential vehicles, however space for non-essential traffic is given over to pedestrians and cyclists.
-This would assist with a likely significant increase of people choosing active transport modes as the Government suggests people should choose to walk or cycle due to limited capacity on public transport as physical distancing measures are introduced.
+The artist’s impression maintains traffic lanes for essential vehicles, however space for non-essential traffic is given over to pedestrians and cyclists.
+This would assist with a likely significant increase of people choosing active transport modes as the government suggests people should choose to walk or cycle due to limited capacity on public transport as physical distancing measures continue.

 These sorts of measures would require minimal physical intervention, lines can be painted, coloured surfaces can be quickly overlaid on the existing tarmac, planters can be placed in position.
-Legal processes can be completed in a week or less, said UDG.
+Legal processes can be completed in a week or less.

 TransportXtra is part of Landor LINKS

 © 2020 TransportXtra | Landor LINKS Ltd | All Rights Reserved

 Email: email@example.com | Tel: +44 (0) 20 7091 7959